circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 All of the following images are published in the [CircleCI org on Docker Hub](https://hub.docker.com/r/circleci/).

-NOTE: We strongly recommend that you lock your image to a particular tag to avoid unwanted changes (the available tags for each image are listed below and available on each images Docker Hub page).
+**Note:** It is important to lock your image to a particular tag to avoid unwanted changes (the available tags for each image are listed below and available on each images Docker Hub page).
 If you choose to use the `latest` tag the image may change unexpectedly and create surprising results.

 <!-- TODO: Sort this -->
 {% assign images = site.data.circleci_images.images %}